IIIF/cookbook-recipes/recipe/0006-text-language/index.md

 Finally, the `summary` property (lines 34-36) has a value in English only.

+To see the language choice in the linked viewers, open the settings menu (gear icon) and choose either English or French.

 The image was sourced via Wikimedia Commons and is public domain.

 {% include manifest_links.html viewers="UV, Mirador" manifest="manifest.json" %}